spell-music/csound-expression/README.md

     The first argument is a macro name and the second one is the default value which is used if no value is set in the flags.

-*  The useful function to trigger an table based envelope.
+*  The useful function to **trigger an table based envelope**.
 It comes in two flavors.
 One is driven with event stream and another with just a signal.
 It's on when signal is non zero.

     ~~~haskell